-The administration of Epipens can only be used by staff who have attended an Anaphylaxis/Epipen session.
-Some children require epipens to treat the symptoms of anaphylaxis shock.
-Epipens are all kept centrally in the child's classroom and importantly with the child, in an orange medpac bag, for quick access by adults.
+The administration of auto-injector pens can only be used by staff who have attended an Anaphylaxis/auto-jector pen session.

+Some children require auto-injector pens to treat the symptoms of anaphylaxis shock.
+Auto-injector pens are all kept centrally in the child's classroom and importantly with the child, in an orange medpac bag, for quick access by adults.
 The bag will be labeled with a photograph of the child.

-Staff receive regular training on the use of epipens.
-Children who require these epipens are listed as above, and recorded on the front of the register/school office/staffroom medical board
+Staff receive regular training on the use of auto-injector pens.
+Children who require these auto-injector pens are listed as above, and recorded on the front of the register/school office/staffroom medical board

-If a child needs an epipen the following procedures will be followed:
+If a child needs an auto-injector pen, the following procedures will be followed:

-- Dial 999 call for ambulance, message to be given "Anaphylaxis" The other children will be cleared from the room, and a msg to be sent to the school office to contact parent/carer immediately. - 2.
-The adult who is with the child will check that the epipen is in date and follow the care paln in the orange bag particular to the child.
+- Dial 999 call for ambulance, message to be given "Anaphylaxis" The other children will be cleared from the room, and a message to be sent to the school office to contact parent/carer immediately. - 2.
+The adult who is with the child will check that the auto-injector pen is in date and follow the care plan in the orange bag particular to the child.

-Separate arrangements are made for children who need to use an epipen, and they are taken out to play / to lunch / assembly etc as usual practice.
+Separate arrangements are made for children who need to use an auto-injector pen, and they are taken out to play/to lunch/assembly etc as usual practice.